davidclarke-au/markdown-cv/index.md

 **D. M. Whipp**, I. Coutand, B. Bookhagen, and D. Grujic.
 Fingerprints of tectonic and erosional processes in modern river sands from the Himalaya of western Bhutan. *Journal of Geophysical Research: Earth Surface*, **In preparation**.

-M. Ghadimi, A. Hooper, and **D. M. Whipp**.
-Assessment of displacement of the Taleqan Dam body and comparison with geodetic data using the DInSAR method. **In preparation**.
+M. Ghadimi, A. Hooper, A. Hojati Malekshah, and **D. M. Whipp**.
+Deformation of the Taleqan Dam, Iran, from InSAR and ground observations. *Engineering Geology*, **submitted**.

 `2020`
 J. Schütt\* and **D. M. Whipp**.
 Controls on continental strain partitioning above an oblique subduction zone, Northern Andes. *Tectonics*. doi: [10.1029/2019TC005886](https://doi.org/10.1029/2019TC005886), 2020.